 According to the U.S Department of Health and Human Services Office of Minority Health, African Americans are 20% more likely to report having serious psychological stressors than non-whites, yet despite this, young adult African Americans, especially those with higher levels of education, are less likely to seek mental health services than their white counterparts.
 The top four reasons for failure to seek treatment included:

 Socioeconomic Status: In the US where health insurance is closely tied to employment, the high rate of unemployment in the African American communities coincides with a high rate of individuals who are uninsured or under insured thus leading to lack of diagnosis and treatment.

-Distrust: Many African American professionals, especially those who climbing up their respective professional ladders, are often faced with institutionalized racism and often are compelled to be strong.
-In the corporate world, many African Americans face social isolation and often and they feel that they can’t trust anyone or share anything and must go it alone.
+Distrust: Many African American professionals, especially those who are climbing up their respective professional ladders, are often faced with institutionalized racism and often are compelled to be strong.
+In the corporate world, many African Americans face social isolation often and they feel that they can’t trust anyone or share anything and must go through the struggle alone.

 Most African Americans rely on faith, family and social communities for emotional support rather than turning to health care professionals, even at the point where medical or therapeutic treatment may be necessary.

 Faith and spirituality can play a vital role in your mental health recovery process but should not be the only option.
 Spiritual leaders and other members of your community can provide much needed support.
 However be aware that spiritual communities can also become a source of emotional distress and even the origin of the social stigmas if members of this community are uneducated on mental health.

 Don’t let fear of what others may think prevent you or a loved one from getting better.
 One in five Americans are living with a mental illness.
 You are not alone.
 Help is just a click away.
 People often don’t get the mental health help they need because they don’t know where to start.
 Use these resources to find the help you, your friends, or family need.